entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > - The coding of *Xichonolepis qujingensis* is .
 > - The coding of *Xichonolepis wudingensis* is .

+> - The coding of *Songmingolepis conspicilatus* is -.

 4. Dorsal spongy layer in dermal bone of trunk shield: absent (0); present (1).
 > Young (1984, 1988), Character 34; Zhu (1996), Character 36; Pan *et al.* (2018), Character 36; Wang and Zhu (2018), Character 4; Plax and Lukševičs (2023), Character 4; Luo *et al*.
 (2025), Character 4.